Bloody Sunday: 18 soldiers 'considered for prosecution'

 The correspondence states:

-- Two soldiers have been reported to the PPS for the shooting of Damien Donaghy and John Johnston, the last person to die
+- Two soldiers have been reported to the PPS for the shooting of Damien Donaghy, and John Johnston, who died several months after Bloody Sunday

 - Four soldiers have been reported for the killing of six people; also reported over the wounding of seven people